Block I · Foundations of Knowledge & Reasoning · Day 011 / 180

 What’s genuinely unsettled

-Fifty years into the study of how minds actually reason, the honest ledger is still long:
+Fifty years into the study of how minds actually reason, the unresolved list is still long:

 - Is there one correct standard of rationality at all?
 Or is “rational” always relative to a goal and an environment?